Google Analytics 10M Hit Limit: What Are My Options?/

 It’s a very inexact science, due to the changing nature of your web traffic, but with some fiddling you can reduce the total hits that are being recorded in Google Analytics.

-Realistically, not everyone has the resources for GA Premium, so we hope the five steps above will help guide your response to the data volume warning.
+Realistically, not everyone has the resources for GA360, so we hope the five steps above will help guide your response to the data volume warning.